nikkuAg/GameDevelopment/README.md

 # GameDevelopment
 A Sea World Treasure Hunt

 This game is Treasure Hunt game.
-NAme of the game is A DOT.(A Desire Of Treasure) which is made using the GODOT Game Engine.
+Name of the game is A DOT.(A Desire Of Treasure) which is made using the GODOT Game Engine.

 To download the game download the A_DOT.zip folder and enjoy playing.
+The code and project of the game is uploaded in the folder GameCode

 I have uploaded a trailer video of the game on YouTube if you want to have a look.
 This game has a feature of Shop, A Catalogue of enemy and destructable objects(corals).
 Shop has choices between armors and weapons which you would be requiring for defeating the bosss of the game who is the keeper of treasure.